January 6 is a special day in Ireland when we celebrate the women who worked so tirelessly during the holiday period.

 At some stage today, take the time to appreciate those Irish women you have been lucky enough to encounter.

-We may be getting married later, and having fewer children, but the Irish blood running through our veins remains the same.
+We may be getting married later and having fewer children these days, but the Irish blood running through our veins remains the same.

 Do you celebrate Nollaig na mBan?
 Is it a good tradition and good craic that should be continued or does it undermine the strive for equality?